The home was set up in September 2016 and is the home to 14 previous street children and young adults.

 All the children and young adults in this home have lived most of their lives between the streets and an abusive orphanage.
 Letty spent three years supporting these children at this orphanage, until 2016 when it was closed down by the local government.

-Faustina’s role at the house is to cook lunch and dinner for the children during the week.
-However she is so much more than the cook and is a huge part of our family, and has been with us since the house was first opened.
+Faustina’s is the Supervisor and the Cook at the house.
+However she is so much more than the cook and the superviser, she is a vital part of our family, and has been with us since the house was first opened.
 The kids adore her and when Letty travels back to England for short periods, Faustina stays at the house with the children and supervises everything.

 Neema joined our family in August 2018 as the house was in need of a day time guard and cleaner.
+Neema is our day guard/cleaner and assistant supervisor.
 Neema, again, is much more than her title role and is a big part of our family.
 The house is constantly full of laughter and joy which is what these children were previously missing in their lives.
-Placeholder text placeholder text Placeholder text placeholder text

-Iddy has been on the streets since he was 5, and was supported through his primary education whilst living at the house.
-He is a very talented rapper and will be starting a course in music production later this year.
+Iddy has been on the streets since he was 5, and has been supported by us since he was 11 years old.
+We supported him through his primary education whilst living at the house.

 Street Children Iringa have supported Pishon through his primary education whilst living at the house.
 He is now in his second year of private secondary school where he is learning good english, has very good grades and plans to become a Teacher.